P1G30N17/dnd-text-adventure/README.md

   - A few errors were found and some warnings were noted when passing through the official [(CI Python Linter](https://pep8ci.herokuapp.com/)
     - These erros were "E203 whitespace before ' ", "E501 line too long", "E128 continuation line under-indented for visual indent " and "E722 do not use bare 'except' "
     - These warnings were "W291 trailing whitespace ", "W293 blank line contains whitespace " (when trying to fix these messages by removing blank or trailing whitespace it would incur a different warning of "E231 missing whitespace after ' ")
+    - Almost all errors and warnings have been addressed, the only remaining warning is W291 "trailing whitespace" on lines 108, 110, 114 and 176.

 ### Unfixed Bugs